gbowne1/codebooker/CONTRIBUTING.md

 ## Development

 If you are not sure what to work on, review the issues list.
-There are also TODO's that will listed in the included TODO.md file.
+There are also TODO's that will listed in the included [TODO.md](./TODO.md) file.

+React gives us built in hooks such as useEffect, useSelector, useRef, useHook, useCallback, useContext, useMemo, useForm, useHistory, etc. Please make sure that we make the most use of what React gives us.

+The browser also gives us things like localStorage, IndexedDB, Session Storage, Cookies and Cache Storage.
+Please make use of them for

+Please also make sure you use accessibility (A11y) with themes and styles paying attention to focus styling, contrast and keyboard-accesibility.

 ### PR's